Office of Diversity and Inclusion

 Commit to excellence in scientific and academic pursuits

-- We will cultivate an environment where students from all backgrounds and identities are valued, affirmed, and supported in their educational and scholarly pursuits.
+- We will cultivate an environment where students from all backgrounds and identities, and with a diversity of perspectives and ideas, are valued, affirmed, and supported in their educational and scholarly pursuits.

 - We commit to championing equity in our pedagogical and research practices to increase opportunities for inclusive scholarship, thought leadership, and public health practice and to address bias and oppression—such as racism, antisemitism, Islamophobia, and marginalization—as global public health imperatives.